oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

 Once terraform apply is done, you can view the resources under Identity and Security -> Network Firewalls for the region.

-There are options to **Clone** and **Delete** a Firewall Policy under "OCI Firewall" option in Greenfield Workflow of setUpOCI menu.
-They will directly create/delete the specified firewall policy (in the specified compartment) in OCI console and then export all other policies of that compartment into excel sheet. **Cloning** will also generate tf_import_cmds shell script for the newly cloned firewall policy to sync back with terraform.
 !!!
 Note
-    If there is any policy in the console which was not created using CD3, will also get exported as part of above process.
-In such case, the terraform plan will show that it is adding this policy again to the console.
-Terraform import cmds should be executed for such policy manually to sync it with terraform.
+    There is an option to **Clone** the policy under "OCI Firewall" option in Greenfield Workflow of    setUpOCI menu.
+This will export the data from OCI console for the policy specified for cloning and append the it to the end of the excel sheet tabs with a new policy name.
+It will proceed with tfvars generation and trigger the terraform-apply pipeline for the same.

 #### Private-DNS